ItzLevvie/MicrosoftTeams-msinternal/README.md

 ## What are experimental builds?

-Preview the latest development builds of Microsoft Teams but with early access to newer versions of Electron.
+Preview the latest development builds of Microsoft Teams but with early access to newer versions of Electron:
 ![image](https://user-images.githubusercontent.com/11600822/214683520-f252bb31-aa35-415d-9206-11a58b5411e8.png)

 `-E` will be displayed in the three-dot menu (`...`) > `About` > `Version`: